Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Spectral representations of i.d. and max-i.d. processes

-\subsection{Spectral representations of i.d.\ processes}
+\subsection{Spectral representations of i.d. processes}

-A process $\{X(t),\ t\in T\}$ is said to be infinitely divisible (i.d.\ or sum--i.d.)\ if for all $n\in\N$ it can be represented (in distribution) as a sum of $n$ independent and identically distributed processes. \xxx There is already a lot of literature on the spectral representations of i.d.\ processes (see e.g.~\cite{maruyama70,roy07,rosinski_rajput89}).
+A process $\{X(t), t\in T\}$ is said to be infinitely divisible (i.d. or sum-i.d.) if for all $n\in\N$ it can be represented (in distribution) as a sum of $n$ independent and identically distributed processes.

+There is already a lot of literature on the spectral representations of i.d. processes (see, e.g.,~\cite{maruyama70,roy07,rosinskirajput89}).
 Our aim here is to study the minimality and the uniqueness of the spectral representation.
-This is a key step, which allows us to extend the classification program pioneered by Rosi\'nski \cite{rosinski95} in the stable case to the general i.d.\ context.
+This is a key step which allows us to extend the classification program pioneered by Rosi\'nski \cite {rosinski95} in the stable case to the general i.d. context.

-Let $(\Omega,\BB,\mu)$ be a $\sigma-$finite measure space.
-The space of integrands $\LL^+$ consists of all measurable $f:\Omega\to\R$ such that
+Let $(\Omega,\BB,\mu)$ be a $\sigma$-finite measure space.
+The space of integrands $\LL^+$ consists of all measurable $f\dvtx \Omega\to\R$ such that